Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 When the instruction executes, it does the following in a loop:

-- If the planner returns a target and it is either the first target or different from the previous, it will issue the instructions to slew to the target (and rotate if needed) and then center (plate solve).
+• If the planner selected a target, it will return the instructions to take a single exposure.
+If the target is different from the previous target, the instructions will include a slew to the target (and rotate if needed) and then center (plate solve).

 See the Advanced Sequencer for details.